rust-lang/rust/text/0000-unsized-rvalues.md

     let x = [0u8; random() % 100]; //~ ERROR constant evaluation error
 }
 ```
 "captures a variable" - as in RFC #1558 - is used as the condition for making the return be `[T]` because it is simple, easy to understand, and  introduces no type-checking complications.

+The last error message could have a user-helpful note, for example "extract the length to a local variable if you want a variable-length array".

 ## Unsized Rvalues - MIR